legendu-net/blog/misc/content/2015-05-19-python-pandas-tips.markdown

 6. Label-based slicing is inclusive as it is not clear what "pass by 1" means for label-based slicing.

+7. You can apply a function on a row/column using the method `DataFrame.apply`.
+    However,
+    it is suggested that you use list compression as much as possible for the following reasons.
+    - A list comprehension is more flexible as lambda is limited (1-line without comma) in Python.
+    - A list comprehension is faster than `DataFrame.apply`, generally speaking.

 ## Questions